korpling/ANNIS/docs/user-guide/src/import-and-config/rtl.md

 characters), this behavior can be switched off for the entire ANNIS instance by setting:

 ~~~
-disable-rtl=true
+annis.disable-rtl=true
 ~~~
-in the file `annis-gui.properties` in one of the front-end configuration locations.
+in the file `application.properties` in one of the configuration locations.